The-Marcy-Lab-School/2-0-0-assignment/README.md

 Anyway, make a `div` in `main` that has an id of `status-code-info`.

 # Question 7 - an img
 Now, in that `div` we just made, add a child `img` tag.
-It's going to have an `href` of: `https://http.cat/images/200.jpg`, and an `alt` attribute of: `A weird looking cat that exudes good vibes.` The image is going to appear huge, that's ok!
+It's going to have a `src` attribute of: `https://http.cat/images/200.jpg`, and an `alt` attribute of: `A weird looking cat that exudes good vibes.` The image is going to appear huge, that's ok!
 We'd normally fix that with CSS, but we aren't worried about that today. `alt` tags are required if your image is central content to the page.
 It describes the image to screen readers and search bots.
 SUPER IMPORTANT!

 # Question 8 - add some spans
 Ok, now still in this `div`, under the `img` let's add two `p` tags.
 The text content for them are: